Naming a Channel with Beeps: A Monte Carlo algorithm

 \begin{proof} The string that is output is obtained by processing all the input strings \texttt{my-string} through consecutive bit positions.
 We show the invariant that after $i$ bits have been considered, for $0\le i\le k$, then the bits on these positions make the prefix of the first $i$ bits of the smallest string.

 The invariant is shown by induction on~$i$.
 When $i=1$ then the bits on previously considered positions make an empty string, as no positions have been considered yet, and the empty string is a prefix of the smallest string.
 Suppose that the invariant holds for all $i$ such that $0\le i<k$, and consider the stations whose variable \texttt{my-string} has the same bits on these first $i$ positions as variable \texttt{string}.
-This set includes the station~$v$ with the smallest \texttt{my-string} by the inductive assumption.
+This set includes the station~$v$ with the smallest \texttt{my-string} by the inductive hypothesis.
 If the bit on the $(i+1)$st position of \texttt{my-string}$_v$ is~$0$ then $v$ beeps and \texttt{string} has its bit on position $i+1$ set to~$0$.
 Otherwise there is no station with $0$ on the $(i+1)$st position of \texttt{my-string}$_v$, because \texttt{my-string}$_v$ is smallest.
 Then there is no beep and $1$ at position $i+1$ in \texttt{string} is not modified.
 This completes the proof of the invariant.

 The procedure \textsc{Next-String} terminates after $k$ bit positions have been processed.
-The proved invariant for $i=k$ means that the smallest \texttt{my-string}$_v$ and the final value of the variable \texttt{string} are identical. \end{proof}
+The proved invariant, applied for $i=k$, means that the final value of the variable \texttt{string} and the smallest \texttt{my-string}$_v$, for all the nodes~$v$, are identical. \end{proof}